todrobbins/ptree/spec/conclusion.md

 When you don't want to contribute your custom conclusion type, just go ahead and use it.
 It won't break anything.
 Please follow the conventions and namespace them (ie `mycompany_type_subtype`) to avoid collisions.
 And remember that conclusions are "Whats", not "Whys".

+## List of known custom prefixes
+// TODO where should this go

 # Conventions